-In general, there is good agreement between the synchrone solutions deduced from only two observations in Paper 1 and those deduced from the full dataset here.
-The most consistently observed tail structure is Tail A, present in all data from 2013 September 10 to 2013 December 31.
-The position angles of Tail A indicate ejection on UT 2013 Mar 27 (DOY 86), about five months prior to the discovery epoch (DOY 230) and six months prior to the first HST observation (DOY 253).
+five months prior to the discovery epoch (DOY 230), and six months prior to the first HST observation (DOY 253).
 Particles in Tail A are comparatively large and slow, lingering close to the projected orbit of 311P.
 The initiation date for this tail is the least well-determined, having an estimated uncertainty of ± 30 days.
-Initiation dates of the other tails are accurate to within a few days, as listed in Figure (5).
-Tail F in Paper 1 was relatively poorly fitted by a single synchrone (see Figure 2 of Paper 1).
+Initiation dates of the other tails are accurate to within a few days, as listed in Figure 5.
+Tail F in Paper I was relatively poorly fitted by a single synchrone (see Figure 2 of Paper I).
 The addition of more data shows that this tail is actually the superposition of two tails, now called F and G, with initiation dates separate by about 10 days.
 The least well observed tails are F and I, each observed on only one occasion.
-Other tails were detected three times (E, G and H) and two times (B, C and D).
+Other tails were detected three times (E, G, and H) and two times (B, C, and D).
 The progressive disappearance of the tails (other than Tail A) on timescales ~ 1 to 2 months appears to reflect a real depletion of the dust by radiation pressure.
-Moreno et al. (2014) and Hainaut et al. (2014) confirmed the results of Paper 1 in analyses which supplemented our September 10 and 23 HST visits with lower resolution ground-based data from September and October.
+Moreno et al. (2014) and Hainaut et al. (2014) confirmed the results of Paper I in analyses that supplemented our September 10 and 23 HST visits with lower resolution ground-based data from September and October.